We provide pro bono digital security and safety consultations for the Stanford community. Hosted by Applied Cyber, the Clinic’s mission is to ensure

 About the team

-The security side of the clinic is directed by Aditya Saligrama, who is the President of Applied Cyber and a senior studying computer science with a focus in systems and security.
-Aditya helped bring home the CCDC National Championship in 2023 as Linux & Cloud Lead and leads web penetration testing on the CPTC team.
-Aditya and Miles’s work on finding security vulnerabilities in Fizz was covered by the Stanford Daily in November 2022.
+Aditya Saligrama is the President of Applied Cyber and a coterm studying computer science with a focus in systems and security.
+Aditya helped bring home the CCDC National Championship in 2023 as Linux & Cloud Lead and leads web penetration testing on the CPTC team finishing 2nd place globally in 2024.
+Aditya’s work on finding security vulnerabilities in Fizz was covered by the Stanford Daily in November 2022.